Crownpeak/best-practices/fredhopper/fhr-salesforce-commerce-cloud/storefront-integration-with-fredhopper-query-api/README.md

 ## Performance Optimization

 ### Caching Strategies
-- CDN Caching: Cache static assets and API responses on a CDN.
+- CDN Caching: Cache static assets and API responses on a CDN where possible.
 - Browser Caching: Utilize browser caching to store frequently accessed data.
 - Server-Side Caching: Implement server-side caching strategies to reduce the load on the Fredhopper API, where applicable/suitable.